stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-As, as yet to be decided, basically.
+As yet to be decided, basically.

 #### TIM